codereligion/hammock/README.md

 ![Hammock](http://farm1.staticflickr.com/89/255289520_04e0b04c7e_m_d.jpg)

-A high-order function meta-model generator for the Java Platform.
+A high-order function generator for the Java Platform.

 ## Motivation
 Everyone who is trying to use functional language features in Java usually runs